OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 - the Journal which like bitcask is generally an append-only file-based log of writes in the order they were received;
 - the Ledger which stores only the keys index entries and object metadata; and is a log-structured merge tree, where immutable files are periodically merged and re-written to preserve an on-disk ordering of the keys by level.

-The ledger compaction is continuous and the backend will `pause` if a backlog of compaction occurs due to excessive write activity.
-When paused, new writes will be slowed by pauses until the backend is up-to-date with its ledger compaction work.
+The ledger compaction is continuous and the backend will enter a `slow offer` state if a backlog of compaction occurs due to excessive write activity.
+When in this state, new writes will be slowed by pauses until the backend is up-to-date with its ledger compaction work.

-The journal is generally immutable, but periodically compaction runs will be made which will compact a set of contiguous journal files, if the volume of space to be freed by that compaction is considered by the compaction configuration to be of sufficient value relative to the cost of compaction.
+The journal is generally immutable, but periodically compaction runs will be made which will compact a set of contiguous journal files, if the volume of space to be freed by that compaction is considered to be of sufficient value relative to the cost of the action.
 Unlike the ledger compaction, the journal compaction is non-blocking; a backlog of compaction work will result in overuse of disk space, not a slowing of the storage system.

 The leveled backend makes use of randomness to reduce the probability of overlapping compaction activity.
 It is possible to configure a compaction window, however, all volume testing of Riak with a leveled backend is performed with continuous compaction activity.
 The Journal compaction is relatively efficient and low-impact in comparison to bitcask merge - it is generally considered a safe practice to run compaction continuously throughout the day.